ResourceDataInc/Centroid/dot-net/README.md

 # Centroid - .NET

 This document includes information specific to .NET in Centroid.
-Refer to the [Centroid document] (../README.md) for general information, including information the JSON configuration file.
+Refer to the [Centroid document](../README.md) for general information, including information the JSON configuration file.

 ## Installation